Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

 Now you may ask why this rule exists as it would save time using two hands.
 Right?
 Actually, to avoid the complexities that could arise if it was allowed to use two hands.

-So it would become a complete mess and many peculiar disputes may arises between the players.
+So it would become a complete mess and many peculiar disputes may arise between the players.
 So to resolve all these it is standardized that a player must move a piece with one hand and use the same hand o press the clock.